microsoft/mimalloc/readme.md

   and usually uses less memory (up to 25% more in the worst case).
 A nice property is that it does consistently well over a wide range of benchmarks.

-You can read more on the design of _mimalloc_ in the upcoming technical report which also has detailed benchmark results.
+You can read more on the design of _mimalloc_ in the [technical report](https://www.microsoft.com/en-us/research/publication/mimalloc-free-list-sharding-in-action) which also has detailed benchmark results.

 Enjoy!